Build 01 / Governed Marketing Localisation

 Illustrative workflow panel for the governed Translation AI build.

-Operational Value
+Operational value

-The value is not only translation speed.
-It is operational control.
+The value is not only faster translation.

 Less manual rebuild risk